 In the center pane, or Data pane, data from the selected query is displayed.
 This pane is where much of the work of the Query view is accomplished.

-In the following image shows the Web data connection established earlier.
+The following image shows the Web data connection established earlier.
 The Overall score column is selected, and its header is right-clicked to show the available menu items.
-Notice that many of these right-click menu items are the same as buttons in the ribbon tabs.
+Notice that many of these items in the right-click menu are the same as buttons in the ribbon tabs.

 When you select a right-click menu item (or a ribbon button), the query applies the step to the data.
 It also saves step as part of the query itself.
 The steps are recorded in the Query Settings pane in sequential order, as described in the next section.

 The right pane, or Query Settings pane, is where all steps associated with a query are displayed.
 For example, in the following image, the Applied Steps section of the Query Settings pane reflects the fact that we just changed the type of the Overall score column.

 As more shaping steps are applied to the query, they're captured in the Applied Steps section.

 It's important to know that the underlying data isn't changed.
 Rather, Power Query Editor adjusts and shapes its view of the data.
 It also shapes and adjusts the view of any interaction with the underlying data that occurs based on Power Query Editor's shaped and modified view of that data.